doctanisha/allergic-rhinitis-transcriptomics/README.md

 The work is intentionally exploratory and hypothesis-generating.
 It does not introduce new experimental data, clinical claims, or diagnostic assertions.

-## Contents

-- `analysis/`
-  Jupyter notebook used for data loading, preprocessing, statistical testing, and visualization.

-- `figures/`
-  Figures generated from the analysis, including differential expression and variance comparisons.

 ## Pathway-level summary
 | Pathway                                           | Direction of aggregate signal                                              | Evidence derived from analysis                                                                                                                                                                |
 | ------------------------------------------------- | -------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |